PGY2 Infectious Diseases Residency – Purpose Statement

 - Antibiotic Stewardship (academic & community hospital)

-- Inpatient Adult Infectious Diseases Consult Service (academic hospital)
+- Inpatient Adult Infectious Diseases Consult Service (academic & community hospital)

 - Inpatient Pediatric Infectious Diseases